jaw071/SGD213_Task2_RazzMaTazz/Proposal/proposal.md

 ## Milestones
 [//]: # (Breakdown of phases of development, with estimated delivery times)
 [//]: # (In practice, if you were working on fixed price phases, you would also list expected payment after each phase.)
+EVERYTHING HERE IS FROM THE ORIGINAL TEMPLATE AND IS PROBABLY NOT RELEVANT TO OUR PROJECT YOU HAVE TO MAKE IT BETTER OK 😄
 | Phase | Completion Date |
 | --- | --- |
 | Prototype | Week 13 |